 - Mortgages you took out on your main home and/or a second home on or before October 13, 1987 (called "grandfathered" debt, because these are mortgages that existed before the current tax rules for mortgage interest took effect).

-- Mortgages you took out after October 13, 1987 to buy, build or improve your main home and/or second home (called acquisition debt) that totaled $1 million or less throughout the year ($500,000 if you are married and filing separately from your spouse).
+- Mortgages you took out after October 13, 1987 to buy, build or improve your main home and/or second home (called acquisition debt) that totaled $1 million or less for tax years prior to 2018 ($500,000 if you are married and filing separately from your spouse) or $750,000 or less for tax years beginning with 2018.
+Mortgages that existed as of December 15, 2017 will continue to receive the same tax treatment as under the old rules.

-- Home equity debt you took out after October 13, 1987 on your main home and/or second home that totaled $100,000 or less throughout the year ($50,000 if you are married and filing separately).
-Interest on such home equity debt is generally deductible regardless of how you use the loan proceeds, including to pay college tuition, credit card debt, or other personal purposes.
+- Home equity debt you took out after October 13, 1987 on your main home and/or second home that totaled $100,000 or less throughout the year ($50,000 if you are married and filing separately) for tax years prior to 2018.
+Interest on such home equity debt was generally deductible regardless of how you use the loan proceeds, including to pay college tuition, credit card debt, or other personal purposes.
 This assumes the combined balances of acquisition debt and home equity do not exceed the home's fair market value at the time you take out the home equity debt.
+Beginning in 2018, the interest on home equity debt is no longer deductible unless it was use to buy, build, or substantially improve your home.

 If a mortgage does not meet these criteria, your interest deduction may be limited.
 To figure out how much interest you can deduct and for more details on the rules summarized above, see IRS Publication 936: Home Mortgage Interest Deduction.

-When you refinance a mortgage that was treated as acquisition debt, the balance of the new mortgage is also treated as acquisition debt up to the balance of the old mortgage.
+When you refinance a mortgage that was treated as acquisition debt, the new mortgage is also treated as acquisition debt up to the balance of the old mortgage.
 The excess over the old mortgage balance not used to buy, build, or substantially improve your home might qualify as home equity debt.
-Interest on up to $100,000 of that excess debt may be deductible under the rules for home equity debt.
-Also, you can deduct the points you pay to get the new loan over the life of the loan, assuming all of the new loan balance qualifies as either acquisition debt or home equity debt of up to $100,000.
+For tax years prior to 2018, interest on up to $100,000 of that excess debt may be deductible under the rules for home equity debt.
+Also, you can deduct the points you pay to get the new loan over the life of the loan, assuming all of the new loan balance qualifies as acquisition.

 In the event of an IRS inquiry, you'll need the records that document the interest you paid.
 These include: